 Native experiments can only compare two native styles on existing native placements.
 You can’t compare banner and native ads in the same ad placement.

 - Click Delivery Native

 - From the table, click a native style that meets both of these requirements:

-- Has a value of “Native content ad” or “Native app install ad” in the “Format” column.
+- Has a value of “Native content ad," “Native app install ad,” "Native video content ad," or "Native video app install ad" in the “Format” column.

-- Has a value of “Ad Exchange and direct sales” in the “Deal eligibility” column.
+- Has a value of “Programmatic & traditional” in the “Deal eligibility” column.

 - From the “Style your native ad” page, click Create A/B experiment.

 The “Run A/B experiment” settings appear in the right panel.